Why Diversity Matters

-About 84.0% of the students attending Bethel University Tennessee come from within Tennessee.
-This puts Bethel University Tennessee's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,212.
+About 80.5% of the students attending Bethel University come from within Tennessee.
+This puts Bethel's level of geographic diversity about the same as the national average and gives it a national geographic diversity ranking of #1,203.

 Explore Nationwide Geographic Diversity

-There is a small community of about 33 international students at Bethel University Tennessee representing 24 countries.
-For all the details, go to the Bethel University Tennessee International Student Page.
+There is a mid sized group of about 109 international students at Bethel University representing at least 18 countries.
+Check out the Bethel International Student Page for more information.